Prameshwar-Thapa/Docker-Project/my-sql-docker-compose/README.md

 USE testdb;
 CREATE TABLE users (id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255));
 INSERT INTO users (name) VALUES ('Alice');
-Stop and restart the container:
+Stop and restart the container with Docker Compose:

 bash
 Copy code
-docker stop mysql-container
+docker-compose down
-docker start mysql-container
+docker-compose up -d
-Reconnect and check if data persists:
+Verify persistence by reconnecting and checking data:

 sql
 Copy code
 USE testdb;
 SELECT * FROM users;
-If the data remains, the volume is working correctly.
+If the data is still there, the volume is functioning as expected.